-On February 21, 2018, however, the U.S. Supreme Court ruled that employees who report violations of securities law to their supervisors or corporate compliance programs, rather internally, but not to the Securities and Exchange Commission (SEC), are not protected from retaliation under the Dodd-Frank Act’s protection as SEC whistleblowers.
+On February 21, 2018, however, the U.S. Supreme Court ruled that employees who report violations of securities law to their supervisors or corporate compliance programs (as in, internally), but not to the Securities and Exchange Commission (SEC), are not protected from retaliation under the Dodd-Frank Act’s protection as SEC whistleblowers.

-Stephen M. Kohn, Executive Director of the National Whistleblower Center (NWC) and an attorney who has represented “internal” whistleblowers since 1984, described today’s Supreme Court decision in Digital Realty Trust v.
+Stephen M. Kohn, then-Executive Director and now Chairman of the Board of the National Whistleblower Center (NWC) and an attorney who has represented “internal” whistleblowers since 1984, described the Supreme Court decision in Digital Realty Trust v.
 Somers (No. 16-1276) as “devastating.”

 “The overwhelming majority of whistleblower report violations directly to their managers and internal corporate compliance programs.
 Stripping internal whistleblowers of protection under the Dodd-Frank Act could negatively impact over 90% of corporate fraud retaliation cases,” Kohn said.

-In June of 2018, the SEC announced proposed amendments that will undermine its successful whistleblower program.
+Additionally, in June 2018, the SEC announced proposed amendments that will undermine its successful whistleblower program.

 The National Whistleblower Center (NWC) filed a Freedom of Information Act (FOIA) request seeking documents related to lobbying efforts by Wall Street firms and the Chamber of Commerce that gave rise to the SEC’s proposed rules.
 The SEC determined that the NWC had a “compelling need” to receive these documents “on an expedited basis” and determined that there were 15,877 emails that could be responsive to NWC’s request.
 These included 1,078 emails that referenced both “whistleblower” and “Chamber of Commerce” created between January 2, 2017 and June 29, 2018.

 “At the end of the day, an effective anti-corruption program can work only if telling the truth and reporting frauds is more profitable then committing the crimes.
 The proposed rule ignores this reality.
-It disincentives the most important potential whistleblowers in the securities industry and takes away the Commission’s best advertisement for promoting honesty in the markets,” explained NWC executive director Stephen M. Kohn in an Op-ed published by Law360.
+It disincentives the most important potential whistleblowers in the securities industry and takes away the Commission’s best advertisement for promoting honesty in the markets,” explained NWC then-Executive Director and current Chairman of the Board Stephen M. Kohn in an op-ed published by Law360.